 Current Projects & Initiatives

-In order to meet our state's most pressing needs, we have used support from people like you to create programs that address the preservation of our historic rural churches, the revitalization of smaller community downtowns, and the saving of significant Black landmarks.
-Below are our current projects around the state.
+In order to meet our state's most pressing needs, we have used support from people like you to create programs that address the preservation of our historic rural churches, the revitalization of smaller community downtowns, and the saving of significant African American landmarks.
+Below are a few of our current statewide projects and initiatives.

 Union County